theo-pnv/apollo-server-integration-testing/README.md

 This package exports an utility function for writing apollo-server integration tests:

 ```
-import { createTestClient } from 'apollo-server-integration-testing';
+import { createTestClient } from 'apollo-server-integration-testing-koa';
 ```

 ## Usage